LEARNING THE ART OF DOCUMENTARY MAKING

 “I found myself repeatedly with an empty fridge.
 A child inclusive this is not a good combination.
 I thought it might help if I felt good about food and maybe even started enjoying it.
 There are many sides to eating problems.
 This is my attempt to take a look at them in my life.”

-This is how I summed up my new documentary I was going to make.
-I was studying with Riitta Granath, excellent documentary teacher at Keuda, a Finnish training provider.
-I finally learnt the ups and downs of a documentary storyline.
+This is how I summed up the new documentary I was going to make.
+I was studying with Riitta Granath, an excellent documentary teacher at Keuda, a Finnish training provider.
+I finally learned the ups and downs of a documentary storyline.
 How to bridge it together with events, characters, emotions, obstacles and to come to a final point of solution and then the end!

 I think that my earlier documentaries were more free flowing….I was filming everything I felt was important and caught my attention.
-But when I got into an editing stage, I realised I had not had a proper plan to be able to edit a continuous story.
+But when I got into the editing stage, I realized I had not had a proper plan to be able to edit a continuous story.
 So I kind of had to reinvent the documentary in the editing timeline.
 Find bits and pieces to add…

 CHOOSING MYSELF AS A SUBJECT